-One question I get from customers is whether it is possible to weld stainless and mild steel together…
+One question I get from customers is whether it is possible to weld stainless steel and mild steel together…

 To answer shortly, yes, you can weld stainless steel to mild steel using a compatible filler material like a 309L stainless steel filler rod.
 Proper surface preparation and heat control are key factors for a successful weld.